Two Part Silicone Mold Putty for Miniatures:

 Safe Handling of Two Part Silicone Mold Putty:

 If stored in its original air tight packaging in cool, dark conditions, silicone mold putty will last for more than a year.
 It is important not to leave it exposed to air.When mixing the putty, have the item you wish to copy in a clean dry state, and prepare slightly more putty than you think you will need.
 Extra putty can be added later if necessary, but you must make sure this does not create ridges in the mold.
+The silicone will release easily from most surfaces once set, so the item you are molding does not need to be treated with a release agent.

 How to Use Silicone Mold Putty: